telerik/ajax-docs/controls/dropdowntree/how-to/how-to-create-an-entry-or-select-a-node.md

 ---
 title: How to Create An Entry or Select a Node
-page_title: How to Create An Entry or Select a Node | RadDropDownTree for ASP.NET AJAX Documentation
+page_title: How to Create An Entry or Select a Node - RadDropDownTree
-description: How to Create An Entry or Select a Node
+description: Check our Web Forms article about How to Create An Entry or Select a Node.
 slug: dropdowntree/how-to/how-to-create-an-entry-or-select-a-node
 tags: how,to,create,an,entry,or,select,a,node
 published: True